system-adminUpdated 2026-06-24

 Why credentials are not in the UI

-By design, no credential is ever stored in the database-backed settings tables.
-Source database passwords, LLM API keys, the Fernet encryption key, the JWT signing key, and the bootstrap administrator password all live in .env on the host.
-The UI surfaces them in the System Configuration page's read-only Environment tab — masked — so an operator can verify what is in effect without exposing any secret.
+By design, bootstrap secrets stay out of ordinary database-backed settings tables.
+Source database passwords and LLM API keys are encrypted in the database with the Fernet key; the Fernet encryption key, JWT signing key, and bootstrap administrator password live in .env on the host.
+The UI surfaces environment values in the System Configuration page's read-only Environment tab — masked — so an operator can verify what is in effect without exposing any secret.

 This separation keeps two important properties true: